quixio/quix-docs/docs/apis/streaming-writer-api/send-event.md

 !!! tip

-	You can create a new stream by supplying a `$\{streamId}` that doesn’t already exist.
+	You can create a new stream by supplying a `${streamId}` that doesn’t already exist.
 This avoids the need to call the [create stream endpoint](create-stream.md) separately.

 Your payload should be an array of events.
 Each event is an object containing the following properties:

-  - `id` - a unique identifier for the event
+* `id` - a unique identifier for the event

-  - `timestamp` - the nanosecond-precise timestamp at which the event occurred
+* `timestamp` - the nanosecond-precise timestamp at which the event occurred

-  - `tags` - a object containing key-value string pairs representing tag values
+* `tags` - a object containing key-value string pairs representing tag values

-  - `value` - a string value associated with the event
+* `value` - a string value associated with the event

 ### Example request

 This example call adds a single event to a stream.
-The event has an example value and demonstrates use of a tag to include additional information.
+The event has an example value and demonstrates use of a tag to include additional information:

 === "curl"